 BMI measures thickness by providing a ratio of body weight to body height.
 The theory is that, all other things being equal, Person 1, who weighs more than Person 2, is thicker than Person 2.

-The World Health Organisation sets out what constitutes a healthy thickness (Body Mass Index) and which BMI values are considered to be unhealthy.
+The World Health Organisation sets out what constitutes good and bad thickness values for health.
 They arrive at their classification by analysing health outcomes across massive databases of people with different BMIs.
-Depending on where a person’s BMI sits on a chart, they are classified as having a healthy or unhealthy body weight.
+Depending on where a person’s result sits on a comparison chart, they are classified as having a healthy or unhealthy body weight.

 BMI is easy to Calculate

 BMI applies equally for both women and men, because it requires just two metrics which both men and women have (height and weight).
 Thus, the body mass index for men and women of the exact same height and weight is the same.
-BMI does not change with a person’s age, because the BMI calculation does not require any inputs other than height and weight.
-To understand why body mass index is so uncomplicated, perhaps it is useful to think about the BMI Chart:
+It does not change with a person’s age, because the calculation does not require any inputs other than height and weight.
+To understand why body mass index is so convenient, just think about the BMI Chart:

 Whilst people have always instinctively judged their health and attractiveness by the shape and thickness of their bodies, graphing entire populations is a relatively recent phenomenon.
 In the mid-nineteenth century the concept of “social physics” began applying formulas to body height and weight to classify people.

-The widespread acceptance of BMI as a useful measure has led to agreed healthy and unhealthy ranges for BMI, plotted on a chart.
-These days, people tend to use a digital metric BMI Calculator rather than a paper chart to quickly find their BMI.
-Often, online BMI calculators are the first type of “weight checker” people turn to for reference.
+The widespread acceptance of the measure has led to agreed healthy and unhealthy ranges for BMI, plotted on a chart.
+Today, you can use a digital tool rather than a paper chart to quickly find your BMI.
+Online BMI calculators are often the first type of “weight checker” people turn to for reference.

 According to the BMI Chart, a Body Mass Index of above 25 is over the healthy range.
-The Overweight classification covers the range from BMI 25 to BMI 29.99.
-The Obese classification begins from BMI 30 and extends up in increasing classes of obesity.
+The Overweight classification covers the range from 25 to 29.99.
+The Obese classification begins from 30 and extends up in increasing classes of obesity.
 Conceptually, the higher a person’s BMI above 25, the greater the health risk for that person.
-A BMI of 26 to 27 indicates that the person may be about 20% overweight and thus at risk of health problems related to excess fat.
+A result of 26 to 27 indicates that the person may be about 20% overweight and thus at risk of health problems like heart disease caused by excess fat.

 BMI Calculator and Waist Size